Private school: United States

 Independence is the unique characteristic of this segment of the education industry, offering schools four freedoms that contribute to their success: the freedom to define their own unique missions; the freedom to admit and keep only those students well-matched to the mission; the freedom to define the qualifications for high quality teachers; and the freedom to determine on their own what to teach and how to assess student achievement and progress.

-In the United States, there are more private colleges and universities than public universities, although public universities enroll more total students.
-The membership organization for independent tertiary education institutions is the National Association of Independent Colleges and Universities.
+In the United States, the membership organization for independent tertiary education institutions is the National Association of Independent Colleges and Universities.
 Private schools are generally exempt from most educational regulations at the Federal level but are highly regulated at the state level.
 These typically require them to follow the spirit of regulations concerning the content of courses in an attempt to provide a level of education equal to or better than that available in public schools.

 In the nineteenth century, as a response to the perceived domination of the public school systems by Protestant political and religious ideas, many Roman Catholic parish churches, dioceses and religious orders established schools, which operate entirely without government funding.
 For many years, the vast majority of private schools in the United States were Catholic schools.

-A similar perception (possibly relating to the evolution vs. creationism debates) emerged in the late twentieth century among Protestants, which has resulted in the widespread establishment of new, private schools.

 In many parts of the United States, after the 1954 decision in the landmark court case Brown v.
 Board of Education of Topeka that demanded United States schools desegregate "with all deliberate speed", local families organized a wave of private "Christian academies".
 In much of the U.S. South, many white students migrated to the academies, while public schools became in turn more heavily concentrated with African-American students (see List of private schools in Mississippi).
-The academic content of the academies was usually College Preparatory.
-Since the 1970s, many of these "segregation academies" have shut down, although some continue to operate.
+The academic content of the academies was usually college preparatory.